Understanding Digital Credentials

 Combining Competency-Based Education, Open Badges, and Extended Transcript: One Scenario

 Each of these open standards can stand alone as an alternative to the traditional degree path and educational record keeping.
-Increasingly, higher education institutions are incorporating Open Badges, eT or CASE into a traditional program as a way to:
+Increasingly, higher education institutions are incorporating Open Badges, CLR or CASE into a traditional program as a way to:

 - Help students matriculate on-time